lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 ### Code-Through Assignment (25%)

 You will pick one topic from the class that you want to learn more about, or that you think might provide value to your classmates.
 Create a short tutorial to make your topic accessible to your peers.
-It can be a blog post, a video, a GIF, or a tutorial that explains an important concept from data programming, presents a helpful framework, illustrates a useful R tool or approach to data programming, or introduces classmates to a new package or function.
+It can be a blog post, a recorded video, or an in-class presentation that explains an important concept from data science as it relates to economics.
+The purpose of the code-through tutorial is to demonstrate how data science tools can be used in economic applications.
+These tutorials can demonstrate how to use R tools to work with economic datasets or introduce classmates to a new package or function commonly used in economics research.

 The following criteria, description, and corresponding points are used to evaluate the project (30 points total):